kanbaknurullah/simpleTodo/README.md

 ### For Web

 You can run the app on web browser after starting metro by simply entering http://localhost:8081 as URL.

+You can check demo video of the app for both ios and web [here](https://drive.google.com/file/d/1Ww7g_5vdhUhPunselFraggnitihE6Wzv/view?usp=sharing)!